prebid/Prebid.js/modules/yahoosspBidAdapter.md

 * **video** - Will generate bid-requests for "Video" formats only (Explicit declaration).
 * **all** - Will generate bid-requests for both "Banner" & "Video" formats

-**Important!** When setting yahoossp.mode = 'all' Make sure your SSP Placement (pos id) supports both Banner & Video placements.
+**Important!** When setting yahoossp.mode = 'all' Make sure your Yahoo SSP Placement (pos id) supports both Banner & Video placements.
-If it does not, the SSP will respond only in the format it is set too.
+If it does not, the Yahoo SSP will respond only in the format it is set too.

 ```javascript
 pbjs.setConfig({